 Recent amendments to the legislation that envisions including methane emissions in the carbon credit calculus might still make LNG “slightly more attractive”.

 But it is not the ETS that Transport & Environment wants to change.
 Rather, the group is focused on the FuelEU Maritime regulation, which requires ships to reduce greenhouse gas intensity over time, so there are fewer incentives for LNG.

 “‘Slightly more attractive’ is not going to be enough for a shipowner to come and say, ‘OK, guys, let’s convert all the fleet to LNG.’
 I think the FuelEU Maritime, as it is now, might give that signal to certain shipowners,” Armstrong said.

-Bio-LNG is considered nearly carbon-neutral because it is produced from organic waste flows, such as organic household and industrial waste, manure, and sewage sludge.
+- Bio-LNG or liquefied biomethane is considered nearly carbon-neutral because it is produced from organic waste flows, such as organic household and industrial waste, manure, and sewage sludge.

 SEA-LNG, a multi-sector industry group that is a proponent of LNG as a fuel, has said that all alternative fuels under consideration for shipping share a common pathway.
 Natural gas, essentially methane, is a feedstock for methanol, ammonia and hydrogen, and all will require greater renewable energy and electrolysis capacity before they can be truly green.

 LNG, the group claims, offers significant greenhouse gas emissions reductions today compared to conventional fuels.

 But as TradeWinds reported in its recent LNG Business Focus, there is growing recognition that owners of LNG-fuelled vessels will face mounting regulations on methane emissions, particularly from the EU.